jakeouellette/reveal.jade/README.md

 Use grunt serve to start reveal.js.

+Initialize reveal.js into your project by copying it in with:

+    ./gradlew setupRevealJs

-Make reveal.jade autoupdate your reveal.js project with:
+Then, make reveal.jade autoupdate your reveal.js project with:

     ./gradlew -t export